Dunkin Donuts Bavarian Cream Filled Donuts Copycat

 The name "Dunkin Donuts" was given to this delicious donut and breakfast chain in 1950, but the restaurant itself has been around a little bit longer than that.
 The restaurant was founded as "Open Kettle" in 1948 by entrepreneur Bill Rosenberg.
 After a few name shifts, he settled on "Dunkin Donuts," and a brand was born.
 Since that time, the restaurant has spread its business and its sweet menu around the world.
 At the time the Open Kettle first opened for business, its coffee was only 10 cents, and its donuts were 5 cents.
 Times may have changed, but their delicious donuts remain a staple of fast food breakfasts everywhere.

 Still haven't satisfied your sweet tooth?
-Check out these 24 Homemade Donut Recipes: Copycat Krispy Kreme Donuts and More
+Check out our collection: 24 Homemade Donut Recipes: Copycat Krispy Kreme Donuts and More

 What's your favorite Dunkin' Donuts recipe?